-- Is the games console or phone “bluetooth-enabled”?
+5. Is the games console or phone “Bluetooth-enabled”?

-- Does this device have a camera with upload, name tagging and location identification features?
+8. Does this device have a camera with uploading, name tagging, and location identification features?

 Being able to take and share photos is great fun for children but you may need to restrict where they can upload photos until they are old enough to understand what personal information is and why it should not be posted in public for the world to see.